dalesgit/obsidian/pages/Prayer list.md

 ## Recent
 - Current
 	- waiting for God to show me my calling now in Florida. (git-journal) spiritual direction
+	- Trish and Mack, Hildy and Charlie, Marlene visit to Naples
 	- Dayspring: Word and Water retreat 4/26-7
 	- Tom's support for MP's group
 	- Cyndi (travel to Chicago) and Brian (**RIP 4/14/24**)